17 May 2019 Here’s how to share and collaborate in Microsoft OneNote

 And you can actually see who is adding the text or images etc. (See my example below where Mary has added some text, and I can see her initials at the end of the text)

-I just love the potential productivity gains that sharing in OneNote provides.
-Being able to share OneNote with others and collaborate in real time is a real game-changer.
+I just love the potential productivity gains that collaborating with others in OneNote provides.
+Being able to collaborate with OneNote in real time is a real game-changer.

 Hopefully this little “How To” is helpful to you.
-If it is, share it around freely!!
+If it is, share it around freely, and leave us a comment below.

 Geoff Prior – Lingford Consulting, May 2019